 The supervisor is relieved in the long term by the established process

-Create a Clear Process Through Goal Agreements
+Creating a Clear Process Through Goal Agreement

 The result of Johanna's project was a goal agreement system consisting of four steps: